astrolil0/Inception/README.md

 Each image is identified by a unique ID, which enables storage and sharing of the Docker image.
 If the image server is hacked, it also affects the 2nd application Translated with DeepL.com (free version)

+### Dockerfile
+Dockerfile is a text-based file used to create Docker containers.
+It describes step by step how to create a container image.